-The Company continues to monitor the impact of various macroeconomic trends, such as global economic and supply chain disruptions, geopolitical instability, labor shortages, instability of financial institutions and inflationary conditions.
+The Company continues to monitor the impact of various macroeconomic trends, such as global economic and supply chain disruptions, geopolitical instability (including instability resulting from military conflicts), labor shortages, instability of financial institutions and inflationary conditions.
 Changes in domestic and global economic conditions, supply chain disruptions, labor shortages, as well as other stimulus and spending programs, have led to higher inflation, which is likely to lead to increased costs and may cause further changes in fiscal and monetary policy.
-Impacts from inflationary pressures, such as increasing costs for research and development of the Company's products, administrative and other costs of doing business, the potential for instability of the financial institutions where we maintain our deposits or other assets, and the Company's access to capital markets and other sources of funding in the future could adversely affect our business, financial condition and results of operations.
-Additionally, these trends could adversely affect the Company's customers, which could impact their willingness to spend on the Company's products and services, or their ability to make payment, which could harm the Company's collection of accounts receivable and financial results.
-The rapid development and fluidity of these situations precludes any prediction as to the ultimate impact they will have on the Company's business, financial condition, results of operation and cash flows, which will depend largely on future developments.
+Impacts from inflationary pressures, such as increasing costs for research and development of the Company's products, administrative and other costs of doing business, the potential for instability of the financial institutions where the Company maintains its deposits or other assets, and the Company's access to capital markets and other sources of funding in the future could adversely affect the Company's business, financial condition and results of operations.
+Additionally, these trends could adversely affect the Company's customers, which could impact their willingness to spend on the Company's products and services, or their ability to make payment, which could harm the Company's collection of accounts receivable and financial condition, results of operation and cash flows, which will depend largely on future developments.